We’ve been thinking a lot about what our purpose is at Code The City.

-It might be that their focus is on transport, health, poverty, food waste, homelessness, or air quality, but ultimately their aims are the same: make Aberdeen a better place.
+It might be that their focus is on transport (as shown below), health, poverty, food waste, homelessness, or air quality, but ultimately their aims are the same: make Aberdeen a better place.

-So, our next event, CTC17 Make Aberdeen Better (*) will be just that – a bringing together of anyone and any agency who wants to improve this city, in any way.
+So, our last event, CTC17 Make Aberdeen Better (*) did just that – a bringing together of anyone and any agency who wanted to improve this city, in any way.

 Lack of money should not be a barrier to attending.
 If you have difficulty with the cost please let us know and we’ll sort it out so that you can attend.

-- We will begin with identification of opportunities for, or challenges to making Aberdeen a better place to live, work and play.
+- We began with identification of opportunities for, or challenges to making Aberdeen a better place to live, work and play.
 You can contribute your own suggestions, your organisation’s or listen to others’ suggestions.

-- Next we will assist you to generate ideas to address these.
+- Next we generated ideas to address these.

-- You will form project teams to address an idea that you wish to work on.
+- Attendees formed project teams to address ideas that they wished to work on.

-- The teams will go off to start to work through their approach
+- The teams went off to start to work through their approach

-- They will then report back regularly to the whole room on progress.
+- They then reported back regularly to the whole room on progress.

-- At the end of the second day your team will have developed a prototype ‘solution’ to a challenge, or to put an idea into place.
+- At the end of the second day teams had developed a prototype ‘solution’ to a challenge, or to put an idea into place.

-- We end with a show and tell of what has been developed
+- We ended with a show and tell of what has been developed

 Open Data / Open Source